-- TraceMyIP IP tracking algorithms are designed to capture real IP addresses that can be concealed behind proxy server connections, tunneling networks or faked.
-The server side statistics on the contrary captures any data that is provided to a server, whether it’s authentic or not.
+- TraceMyIP IP tracking algorithms are designed to capture real IP addresses that can be concealed behind proxy server connections, tunneling networks, or faked.
+The server-side statistics on the contrary capture any data that is provided to a server, whether it’s authentic or not.

 If you believe that there are other reasons for TraceMyIP not recording all visits, please proceed to read the information below.

 Ensuring that your visitor tracker is capturing ALL visitor IPs

-If your tracker code was installed properly and in the proper format, there should be no issues with getting the data on vast majority of real human activity.
-Keep in mind that TraceMyIP captures data ONLY on real visitors that actually browse your website with real web browsers and interact with your website otherwise.
-Only the real human activity and major bots activities are captured to provide you with an accurate data.
+If your tracker code was installed properly and in the proper format, there should be no issues with getting the data on the vast majority of real human activity.
+Keep in mind that TraceMyIP captures data placing emphasis on real visitors that actually browse your website with industry-standard web browsers and interact with your website with normal behavioral patterns.

 If you are comparing to server-side statistics to statistics by TraceMyIP, keep in mind that generally, about 10-40% of connecting IPs on an average website represent a non-human activity.
 Most commonly, the artificial visits on your log are coming from bots or scripts that regularly scout pages on the web for data harvesting purposes.
 They are designed to imitate and fake human activity in order for servers to allow for data harvesting.
 This includes regular visits to specific or random pages at different or specific times of the day, even with page view time that could indicate a real human activity which again, inflates statistics and often provides false security assumptions.